-- The Power Behind Pictures for Market Research - November 21, 2016
+- The Power Behind the Pictures: Market Research Reporting - November 21, 2016

-- Behind the Scenes of the “Brexit and Trust” Dapresy Dashboard - October 24, 2016
+- Behind the Scenes of the “Brexit and Trust” Interactive Dashboard - October 24, 2016

 - Dapresy’s Interview with Richard Payne at Sports Marketing Surveys - September 9, 2016